moxystudio/next-with-moxy/docusaurus/docs/what-is-included/analytics.md

 2. Remove the `<CookieBanner />` component and its associated components.
 3. Delete the `initialize-tag-manager` module.
 Also, make sure to cleanup the files where `initialize-tag-manager` is being used.
 The global search feature of your editor will be your best friend here.

-Make sure to check your unit tests and update them if need be.
+Make sure to check your unit tests and update them if needed.